Danielfinx/odin-Landing_Page/README.md

 # odin-Landing Page

-> this Html project is used to show information about various recipes.
+> this Html project is used to show a simple landing page "about" football.

 ![screenshot](/Screenshots/Screenshot_01.png)

 ## Built With